Building Community Through Everyday Rhythms in San Francisco.

 We at YWAM SF believe that intentionally building healthy rhythms in our life naturally fosters: Discipleship, personal growth, and a healthy and thriving community with a deeper sense of understanding and purpose.

 Our Discipleship Training School housing and classroom is located in the Tenderloin; a neighborhood nestled in the heart of downtown San Francisco.
 Walking a block or two, you will experience many different people groups; individuals and families who are completely unreached by the gospel.
 Many of our neighbors are the most poor and marginalized populations in San Francisco.
 Doing your DTS here will give you daily tangible exposure to the nations and teach you how to reach out and pursue justice for the lost.

-Our upcoming UCDTS will be starting this October 2018.
+Our next UCDTS will be starting September of 2019.
 Please feel free to reach out to us at 415-885-6543 or by email at DTS@ywamsanfrancisco.org

 TESTIMONY FROM A PAST STUDENT

 “DTS changed my life.
 My faith changed and grew more in those six months than in the twenty some years before.
 Now, six months later, I haven’t stopped growing or changing, and I hope I never will.

 I don’t want to go back to who I was before DTS.
 I can’t imagine going back to that.
 I had all my doctrinal ducks in a line and went to church every week and did some serving here and there, but my faith was incomplete.
 I was bound by so many things–cultural expectations, pride, generational sin, idols…and I knew I was missing something, something important about the Gospel.